 LinkedIn.
 Facebook.
 Now available: Scheduled Tweets.
 Starting today, all marketers using Twitter’s Ad Products can schedule organic or Promoted Tweets for specific dates and times up to a year in advance.
 These can be coordinated to go live with new or existing Promoted Tweet campaigns to enable you to plan your real-time campaigns at your convenience.
 With scheduled Tweets, you can publish content at any time without having staff on-call to Tweet on evenings, weekends, holidays, or other inconvenient times.
 Advertisers also gain the flexibility to plan content in advance for events like premieres and product releases.
 Scheduled Tweets are available to Twitter Ads users in all supported languages.
 Two ways to create scheduled Tweets You can create and schedule new Tweets from the blue Tweet button on the top right corner of the navigation bar at ads.twitter.com.

 New Tweet box The Compose Tweet button on the Creatives page will bring up a new Tweet Box.
+Here you can compose a Tweet and add a photo, location, or card as you like.
 Guy Kawasaki: How to Use Social Media as an Evangelist for Your Business and Here's How I Did It!